JacksonRudd/When/Readme.md

 ## Next

+- timeline is too long

+## Backlog

 - autozoom is not working great

-## Backlog

-- timeline is too long
 - I can't get autofill to stop showing up
 - Make sidepanel collapseable
 - We need more events
 - save a timeline
 - doesn't work on different screen sizes
+- delete events
+- update events color
+-